top of page

 Proud of his Swedish heritage, Ray Johnson, a retired Forest Grove school teacher is committed to education and community service.

+A key member of the Viking Beer Fest and ScanFair committees, Ray played a pivotal role in the growth and success of these events.
 Besides his committee roles, you can find Ray in the Nordic Northwest office on a very regular basis… he comes in weekly (and sometimes more) to tackle administrative and clerical tasks with amazing enthusiasm.
-His willingness to assist on short notice and go above and beyond – to give you an example - physically moving a boat trailer at 80 years old to accommodate the Midsummer pole's relocation, reflects his remarkable dedication.
+His willingness to assist on short notice and go above and beyond reflects his remarkable dedication.

 PAST SCANDINAVIANS OF THE YEAR